TechWithDunamix/TechWithDunamix/README.md

+---

 # 💫 About Me:
 👋 Hi, I'm Dunamix!
 A passionate software engineer from Nigeria, specializing in Python, Django, React, and more.
-I thrive on building innovative web apps and tackling complex coding challenges.
-Fun fact: I once tried to teach my cat to code—didn’t work out, but we both learned a lot about patience! 😸 When I'm not coding, you'll find me exploring new tech trends or diving into data science.
-Currently working on a Google Classroom-like app with social features.
-Always eager to connect and collaborate on exciting projects.
+I started coding at 8, and ever since then, it's been a journey of constant learning and building innovative web apps.
+I’m currently working on a Google Classroom-like app with social features and always exploring new tech, including data science and Julia programming.
+Eager to connect and collaborate on exciting projects.
 Let’s code something amazing together! 🚀

 ---